 Based on the figure above, the following data points will need to be collected in order to fully understand the waste management system in a country.
-However, a study might require to only partially collect the requested data.
+However, a study might require collecting the requested data only partially.
 Data points required include:

-- ☐ Customs data for the amount of materials imported and exported - ☐ Household audits and household interviews - ☐ Commercial audits and commercial interviews - ☐ Litter bin audits (if litter bins exist) - ☐ Current data on recycling - ☐ Current data on reuse - ☐ Current data on local manufacturing/re-manufacturing - ☐ Landfill audit
+Customs data for materials imported and exported

+Household audits and household interviews

+Commercial audits and commercial interviews

+Litter bin audits (if litter bins exist)

+Current data on recycling

+Current data on reuse

+Current data on local manufacturing/re-manufacturing

+Landfill audit